maxlebedev/maleficer/README.md

     - effect application restrictions. (mutilate can't hit traps)
     - an Ephemeral component for Crosshair, Area Effect type stuff
     - Entity templates: cmp collections for easy entity creation
+    - The main callback that needs a ref to source is lob_bomb
+        * It sure would be nice if it didn't need that
+        * We could rewrite lob_bomb as a proc.
+LobberNPC or something
+            + This also paves the way for every npc to have their own proc
+    - board currently is 66*67.
+I could make it 64*64.
+Leave room for a border
+    - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
+        * The 'On's could be more ECS-compliant
+    - flash_pos needs to be rewritten
+    - put phase.CURRENT into GameMeta

     - We could rework Phases entirely.
 All systems are called at all times
         * however, they all have a state guard and return when guard fails
         * big change, so lots of surface area